The Workhorse Runner Is Back. Here's Why You Should Ignore Him.

 These guys make sense in the double-digit rounds:

-If you know you'd like to draft a zero-RB team -- or even if you're just toying with the idea -- practice your plan in the Mock Draft Simulator to see how you like the results.
+If you know you’d like to draft a zero-RB team, or you’re just toying with the idea, practice that plan in the Mock Draft Trainer and see how you like the results.

 If a Zero-RB strategy feels too risky, you might prefer a Hero-RB strategy.